frankkramer-lab/ndexr/README.md

 ### What is being worked on:
 * Start with implementing all API calls which produce data.
 Stay with the raw data mostly.
-This is veryclose.
+This is very close.
 * Implement the CX data model to go from JSON to CX  and back.
 This is prototyped.
 * Implement ngraph object extending igraph class to go from RCX to ngraph and back.
 This is prototyped.
 * Implement the API calls which save data on the server.
 This is being debugged.